alexrider94/alexrider94/README.md

 ##### 💬 Ask me about

-- 7 months of backend development experience
+- 7 months of Nodejs Backend Development Experience
 - Bachelor of Software Engineering
-- 2 years of Javascript experience
+- 2 years of Javascript & Typescript Experience
+- Little experience with Python,C/C++,Java,Kotlin,Tensorflow with Mask-RCNN, MariaDB and MongoDB

 ##### 📫 How to reach me